towns-protocol/towns/clients/web/lib/README.md

 ## Tips and Tricks

+### Watch

 If you're iterating on the sample app, use the following to automatically rebuild your typescript.
 These changes should get picked up by the running app

 ```bash
 cd clients/web/lib
 yarn watch
 ```

+### Fund your local wallet

+If you're on metamask, make sure the localhost network is set to chain id `31337` Metamask returns the chain id in it's own settings, not the id returned by the network itself (why!!! :))